trintambogo/aws-cloud-resume/README.md

 1. Go to the CloudFront service in the AWS Management Console.
 2. Click "Create Distribution".
-3. In the "Origin Settings", select the S3 bucket domain and choose use website endpoint.
+3. In the "Origin Settings", select the S3 bucket domain.
    ![WhatsApp Image 2024-06-27 at 11 56 18 AM](https://github.com/trintambogo/aws-cloud-resume/assets/87088123/7e1436f7-6657-4880-a1b9-f27fb3b1aba9)
+4. On the origin access, choose "Origin access control settings (recommended)" and create new OAC
+5. Click on Create

-4. On the 'Viewer' select 'Redirect HTTP to HTTPS'
+6. On the 'Viewer' select 'Redirect HTTP to HTTPS'
 ![WhatsApp Image 2024-06-27 at 12 11 06 PM](https://github.com/trintambogo/aws-cloud-resume/assets/87088123/9d03f55c-cd92-4c54-b909-a7a27641d2c7)
-5. On the 'Web Application Firewall' select 'Do not enable security protections'.
+7. On the 'Web Application Firewall' select 'Do not enable security protections'.
-6. Choose 'Alternate domain name' and enter your desired domain name.
+8. Choose 'Alternate domain name' and enter your desired domain name.
-7. Select Custom SSL certificate and select your SSL certificate that was issued.
+9. Select Custom SSL certificate and select your SSL certificate that was issued.
    ![WhatsApp Image 2024-06-27 at 12 15 39 PM](https://github.com/trintambogo/aws-cloud-resume/assets/87088123/c3f6326e-7e8d-47d4-a247-7f16d0ddeb08)

-9. Set the default root object to `index.html`.
+10. Set the default root object to `index.html`.
-10. Click "Create Distribution".
+11. Click "Create Distribution".
     ![WhatsApp Image 2024-06-27 at 12 17 28 PM](https://github.com/trintambogo/aws-cloud-resume/assets/87088123/d452a4a6-6f80-4e96-8515-860e25187932)